sagannotcarl/nnpn-static/site/content/join.md

 ### DEFINITIONS

-(1) A new play is, for NNPN’s purposes, one that is:

-- A work that was previously unproduced OR received its first professional production in the past three programming cycles or seasons
-- Has had no commercial productions since its initial opening
-- Has had fewer than three regional productions

-(2) Theaters of Color are defined by NNPN as theaters that Self-Identify as Theaters of Color that make work by, for, with, and about Black, Indigenous, and/or People of Color (BIPOC)
+(1) Theaters of Color are defined by NNPN as theaters that Self-Identify as Theaters of Color that make work by, for, with, and about Black, Indigenous, and/or People of Color (BIPOC)

-(3) Professional theaters are defined by NNPN as theaters that:
+(2) Professional theaters are defined by NNPN as theaters that:

 - Contract and compensate collaborators at rates commensurate with professional standards in their market
 - Strive to achieve, advocate, and maintain the highest standards for the content and delivery of production